 with one day during an approved period of war.
 For the most recent

 combat veterans, they need to have served 180 days

 Q: Are divorced spouses

 covered?
-Are there any circumstances why they wouldn't be?
-How do
+Are there any circumstances where they might be covered?

 Q: Do you need to be

 Housebound or Aid and Attendance benefit, yes.
 But all three levels

 have a financial means test.
 A "countable income" would have to be